jfrog/artifactory-docker-examples/docker-compose/README.md

 - PostgreSQL database serving Artifactory

 Artifactory data is stored on a binary store provider and no shared NFS is needed.
-I this example, the HA nodes use their local storage and sync data between the nodes.
+In this example, the HA nodes use their local storage and sync data between the nodes.

 ### Artifactory HA with PostgreSQL and Nginx for load balancing and https support with shared data storage (NFS)